 The impairments or condition categories compared in this bulletin relate to the categories within the question in the survey, the exception is speech impediment, which has been grouped with the "other" category because of low sample size.

 Conventional analysis of housing tenure explores outcomes at the household level.
 The analysis presented here uses a different approach, defining housing situation for the person level.
-The article reviews housing situation of disabled people, incorporating both tenure (the legal arrangements under which a person lives in a property, for example, owner occupier, social rented housing or private rented housing) and relationship to the household reference person (HRP, the person legally responsible for the household).
+The article reviews housing situation of disabled people, incorporating both tenure (the legal arrangements under which a person lives in a property, for example, owner occupier, social rented housing or private rented housing) and relationship to the head of household (HOH, the person legally responsible for the household).

-The relationship to the HRP for the first three categories below (owner occupier, social renter housing, private rented housing) is either the HRP themselves, spouse, cohabitee, civil partner or same sex cohabitee.
+The relationship to the HOH for the first three categories below (owner occupier, social renter housing, private rented housing) is either the HOH themselves, spouse, cohabitee, civil partner or same sex cohabitee.

 The housing situation of the individual is defined as: